 A---B---C topic / D---E---F---G master

 Into this DAG:

 A'--B'--C' topic / D---E---F---G master

 (Examples from https://git-scm.com/docs/git-rebase.)

 topic branch are labeled with prime signs after the

-conflicts between the rebased commits and their new ancestry, git will prompt
+are conflicts between the rebased commits and their new ancestry, git

 All of this, so far, is just to explain rebasing so you can feel really comfortable with it.
 Rewriting your own history is fine and safe.
 But what we really care about is rewriting history that other people can access.

 Pretty much everything written about git warns you not to rebase any commits that are shared with other people or systems.
 It is presented as a cardinal sin and something that will get you shunned by all serious git users.
 So, let’s talk about how to do it!

 The fundamental reason you’re enjoined against doing it is that it generates more work for everyone else to get their local repositories into a good state again.
 That is not something I mean in any way to contradict.
 If you are going to be pushing rewritten history to a shared remote, you must have everyone on-board and with a common understanding of the process you’re using and how to keep their local histories in order.